 We all know very well that smartphones have become an important part of our daily lives.
 It contains a lot of confidential information related to our social media accounts, our synced files, important documents, emails, photos, and messages.
-We are totally dependent on our smartphones today, we use it for shopping, ordering delicious food, booking cabs, movie tickets, making payments etc. But at the same time, Android users have also become a prime target of the hackers.
+We are totally dependent on our smartphones today, we use them for shopping, ordering delicious food, booking cabs, movie tickets, making payments, etc. But at the same time, Android users have also become a prime target of hackers.
 Our entire information is traceable and downloadable and may be shared all over the World if we are not careful about its security.
 There are plenty of ways to keep your Android handset safe from security threats, so just read the below article How to Secure Your Personal Data on Android Phone